Cozumel Cruise Port The Ultimate Guide & Terminal Overview

 Beyond the beaches, Cozumel offers a range of shore excursions that showcase both natural and cultural attractions.
 A short ferry ride to Playa del Carmen connects passengers to the Mayan ruins of Tulum, while tours on the island itself may include trips to San Gervasio, an ancient Mayan archaeological site.

 Adventure seekers can explore cenotes on the mainland, join ATV tours, or take zipline excursions through the jungle.
-On the water, guided snorkeling and diving tours bring you face-to-face with vibrant coral reefs and marine life at spots like Palancar Reef and Columbia Reef, both world-renowned among divers.
+On the water, guided snorkeling and diving tours bring you face-to-face with vibrant coral reefs and marine life at spots like Palancar Reef and Columbia Reef.
+These experiences are among the top-rated Cozumel things to do near cruise port, offering something for every type of traveler.

 Tips for Visiting the Cruise Ship Port in Cozumel, Mexico